Lesson 13: Reading SAS Data Sets

 If you haven't already done so, download the sales data set, and save it to a convenient location on your computer.
 Launch the SAS program and edit the LIBNAME statement to reflect the location in which you saved the data set.
 Then, run the program, and review the output.

-You should see that firstStore (and hence the internal FIRST.Store variable) equals 1 for the first observation of Store 101, for the first observation of Store 109, and the first observation of Store 121.
+You should see that firstStore (and hence the internal FIRST.Store variable) equals 1 for the first observation of Store 101, for the first observation of Store 109, and for the first observation of Store 121.
 And, firstStore equals 0 for all of the other observations in the data set.
-Likewise, lastStore (and hence the internal LAST.Store variable) equals 1 for the last observation of Store 101, for the last observation of Store 109, and the last observation of Store 121.
+Likewise, lastStore (and hence the internal LAST.Store variable) equals 1 for the last observation of Store 101, for the last observation of Store 109, and for the last observation of Store 121.
 And, lastStore equals 0 for all of the other observations in the data set.

 Now that we know the mechanism by which SAS can identify the first and last observations in a group, let's take a look at an example in which we use the information to create a new variable, as well as change the structure of a data set.